-The dispatch from Tel-Aviv concerning a Jewish declaration on the matter of the establishment of the Provisional Council of Government for the Jewish State was noted by the Commission, and it was decided that the Commission should have no other comments to make to the press if it were questioned on this matter except that the Jewish Agency had presumably done what it considered to be in its interest.
+The dispatch from Tel Aviv concerning a Jewish declaration on the matter of the establishment of the Provisional Council of Government for the Jewish State was noted by the Commission, and it was decided that the Commission should have no other comments to make to the press if it were questioned on this matter except

-The Commission noted the communication of Mr. Evatt, Australian Minister of External Affairs, to the press in which he condemned the abandonment of the Partition Plan.
+The Commission noted the communication of Mr. Evatt, Australian Minister of External Affairs, to the press in which he condemned the abandonment of the Plan.

-CONSIDERATION OF A COMMUNICATION FROM MR. AZCARATE (Informal Paper AP/10) AND A COMMUNICATION FROM THE UNITED KINGDOM DELEGATION CONCERNING HEALTH SERVICES IN PALESTINE (Informal Paper UK/72)
+CONSIDERATION OF A COMMUNICATION FROM MR. AZCARATE ( $\underline{\text{Informal paper AP/10}}$ ) AND A COMMUNICATION FROM THE UNITED KINGDOM DELEGATION CONCERNING HEALTH SERVICES IN PALESTINE ( $\underline{\text{Informal Paper UK/72}}$ ).